Torus decomposition and foliation detected slopes: introduction

 \begin{thm} Suppose $M=M_1\cup_f M_2$ where $M_1,M_2$ are knot manifolds and $f:\partial M_1\xrightarrow{\cong} \partial M_2$.
 Then $M$ admits a co-oriented taut foliation if and only if $f$ identifies a rational CTF-detected slope on $\partial M_1$ with a rational CTF-detected slope on $\partial M_2$. \end{thm}

 The outline of the proof is as follows.
 Suppose $M=M_1\cup_T M_2$ (where $T=\partial M_1=\partial M_2$) admits a co-oriented taut foliation.
-We'll first show that there is some slope of $T$ detected in both $M_1$ and $M_2$, and then show that we can always pick a rational such slope.
+We will first show that there is some slope of $T$ detected in both $M_1$ and $M_2$, and then show that such a slope can always be chosen to be rational.
 In the first step we consider two cases separately: when $M$ is a rational homology sphere and when $M$ has positive first Betti number.
 In the former case we use torus decomposition, while in the latter case we apply Gabai's sutured manifold decompositions.

-In the second step dealing with irrational slopes, we'll actually prove that any irrational detected slope lies in the interior of the set of detected boundary slopes of a knot manifold (Proposition~\ref{prop:knotirr}).
-These results actually follow almost immediately from Li's work on laminar branched surfaces~\cite{li2002laminar}\cite{li2003boundary}, and might be of independent interest.
-More generally, we can obtain a generalisation to~\cite{boyer2017foliations}, Proposition 6.10 dealing with irrational slopes of graph manifolds.
+In the second step dealing with irrational slopes, we will actually prove that any irrational detected slope lies in the interior of the set of detected boundary slopes of a knot manifold (Proposition~\ref{prop:knotirr}).
+These results follow almost immediately from Li's work on laminar branched surfaces~\cite{li2002laminar}\cite{li2003boundary}, and might be of independent interest.
+More generally, we can obtain a generalisation to~\cite{boyer2017foliations}, Proposition 6.10, which deals with irrational slopes of graph manifolds.

-The authors of~\cite{boyer2021slope} also proved a multislope version of gluing (\cite{boyer2021slope}, Theorem 7.6) and conjectured its converse.
-Slightly modifying our method to do torus decomposition and deal with irrational slopes simultaneously, we also provide an affirmative answer to this (multislope version) conjecture.
+The authors of~\cite{boyer2021slope} also proved a multislope version of the gluing theorem (see \cite{boyer2021slope}, Theorem 7.6) and conjectured its converse.
+Slightly modifying our proof to do the above two steps simultaneously, we also provide an affirmative answer to this (multislope version) conjecture for CTF-detections.

 \begin{rem} In the proof of~\cite{boyer2021slope}, Theorem 7.6, the authors actually proved a relative version of Theorem~\ref{thm:gluing}.
 That is, $M_1$ and $M_2$ can have multiple boundary tori; moreover, modifying the foliations in $M_1$ and $M_2$ and gluing them together along some boundary torus won't affect the slopes detected by the foliations on other boundary tori.
 We will essentially use this fact in this paper. ~ \end{rem}